PruvoNet/loopback-getting-started/README.md

 > In production you should disable this feature as it changes schemas even if they alredy exists, which can lead to data loss!

-Rerun the application and add the user again (it was deleted from last time as it was saved in memory) Open your prefrence of DB explorer and notice that a lof of tables were auto created for you and that the user table has 1 entry of the user you just created.
+Rerun the application and create a user again (it was deleted from last time as it was saved in memory)
+Open your prefrence of DB explorer and notice that a lof of tables were auto created for you and that the user table has 1 entry of the user you just created.

 ### 5. Create models

-As our application holds notes for users, we need to have a representation of a note in the DB - a loopback model:
+As our application holds notes for users, we need to have a representation of a note in the DB:
  - A note will belong to a single user
  - A note can be archivable
  - A note will be composed of a title and text content.